ABI-Tutorials/CellML-OpenCOR-PMR/source/install.rst

 ==========================

 Download OpenCOR from `www.opencor.ws <http://www.opencor.ws>`_.
-Versions are available for Windows, OS X and Linux.
-Note that some ascpects of this tutorial require OpenCOR snapshot 2016-02-27 (or newer).
+Versions are available for Windows, OS X and Linux [#]_.
+Note that some aspects of this tutorial require OpenCOR snapshot 2016-02-27 (or newer).
 Create a shortcut to the executable (found in the bin directory) on your desktop and click on this to launch OpenCOR.
 A window will appear that looks like :numref:`Fig. %s(a)<ocr_tut_main_win>`.